Coatil/test-website/README.md

 UberWalks take advantage of Flask, a web framework that allows the Python backend to be displayed using HTML frontend.
 To host our application, Vercel is used.
 We used these technologies and languages because they are simple and fast, and they are adequate for our purposes.

 ## Using the Application
-To use the application, click this [link](https://uber-walks-mifkqappa-hyperson1c.vercel.app/)\: <br>
+To use the application, click this [link](https://uber-walks-mifkqappa-hyperson1c.vercel.app/) <br>

 You will be shown a landing page with instructions and an HTML form at the button.
-After entering in the addresses and clicking the submit button, you will be shown the pickup location, the savings, and a map. <br>
+After entering in the addresses and clicking the submit button, you will be shown the pickup location, how long it takes to walk there, the savings, and a map. <br>

 Here is an example address\: <br>
 your location\: 110 Wellesley St W, Toronto, ON M7A 1A2 <br>